4rkal/blog/content/posts/obsidianhugo.md

 I have been taking all of my notes in it for a couple of months now and it's amazing!

 ### Hugo
 [Hugo](https://gohugo.io) is a ultra fast static website generator made in golang.
 I have been using hugo for my blog for almost 2 years now.
 I recently switched the theme of my my blog.
-Read more about the change [New Look, new start](https://4rkal.eu.org/posts/newlook/).
+Read more about the change [New Look, new start](https://4rkal.eu.org/posts/newlook?utm_source=internal&utm_campaign=obsidianhugo).

 # Setup
 In this article I will not be showing how to setup these two technologies but merely how to get them to work together.

-If you wan't to learn how I setup this whole blog using hugo read:
+If you wan't to learn how I setup this whole blog using hugo, cloudflare and render.com read:
 [How I setup this blog for free (domain, hosting, ssl) Complete Guide](https://4rkal.eu.org/posts/thisblog?utm_source=internal&utm_campaign=obsidianhugo)

 If you wan't a good guide on how to use obsidian read: